Trading Battery Kills (April 2026)

 What the tests showed:

 Verdict: WEAK, 1/4 PASS.
 The previously-cited r=+0.475 at 24 months is not supported by the data.
 The best observed correlation is four times smaller than claimed, at a different lag.
-Direction is correct, but the magnitude does not support the 2031-2032 agricultural-price prediction at the strength originally attached to it.
-The post-1990 subsample showing r=0.30 is worth watching as a possible recent-era regime but is not a substitute for the stronger long-run claim.
+The magnitude does not support the 2031-2032 agricultural-price prediction at the strength originally attached to it.

 Seven trading signals killed by the April 2026 five-test finding-validator battery.